johnwhitington/ppx_blob/README.md

 ppx_blob
 ========

-OCaml ppx to include binary data from a file as a string.
+OCaml ppx to include a binary blob from a file as a string.
 Writing [%blob "filename"] will replace the string with the contents of the file at compile-time.
+This allows the inclusion of arbitary, possibly compressed, data, without the need to respect OCaml's lexical conventions.

 To build
 --------

 Run `make` in the top directory.
 Then run `make` in the `examples` directory.
 Now run the `quine` executable.

 Credits
 -------